Context Scoping and Workspace Configuration for High-Quality Recommendations

 Workspace boundaries and context entries scope what Catio knows about your business.
 Saved views in Stacks scope which parts of your architecture Catio is evaluating against that knowledge.

-Use this when the workspace boundary is correct but the architecture inside it is broad enough that recommendations are spreading thin across components you don't currently care about.
+Use this when the workspace boundary is correct but the architecture inside it is broad enough that blueprints are spreading thin across components you don't currently care about.

 Structure Context by Requirement Type